xaniox/HeavySpleef/README.md

 ## HeavySpleef as a dependency

-If you want to add HeavySpleef to your dependencies for your project consider adding our Artifactory server to your repository list in your pom.xml:
+If you want to add HeavySpleef to your dependencies in order to develop an add-on for it consider adding our Artifactory server to your repository list in your pom.xml:

 ```
 <repositories>